Brownout: Tiny Desk Concert

 MUSICIANS

-Alex Marrero: vocals, percussion; Beto Martinez: guitar; Greg Gonzalez: bass; Matthew "Sweet Lou" Holmes: congas; John Speice: drums; Stopschinski: keys; Mark "Speedy" Gonzales: trombone; Joshua Levy: saxophone
+Alex Marrero: vocals, percussion; Beto Martinez: guitar; Greg Gonzalez: bass; Matthew "Sweet Lou" Holmes: congas; John Speice: drums; Peter Stopschinski: keys; Mark "Speedy" Gonzales: trombone; Joshua Levy: saxophone; Gilbert Elorreaga: trumpet

 CREDITS